valeriorlandini/theinformer/ReadMe.md

 # The Informer
 A VST3/LV2/AU plugin and standalone software that analyzes incoming audio and computes a range of audio descriptors, which are sent as OSC (Open Sound Control) messages.
 These can be used in other software, such as for sound visualization or real-time audio analysis.
 The Informer is compatible with Windows, Linux, and macOS.
-Pre-built binaries will be available soon.

 ![immagine](https://github.com/user-attachments/assets/fbb00638-e4ec-4510-88c2-30177856e2fa)